Strée

 During the Middle Ages, the village was in possession of the Knights Templar.
 From the 15th century, a local court of justice existed in the village.
 The village church, the Church of Saint Nicholas, Strée, is a Romanesque edifice dating from the 11th century.
 It contains a baptismal font from the same century, and a Roman funerary monument from the 3rd century, reused as a base for a crucifix.
 The church is surrounded by a historical cemetery and lies close to a source which was considered to have healing properties.
 In the village, there is also a château from c.
-1600, rebuilt during the 18th and 19th centuies.
+1600, rebuilt during the 18th and 19th centuries.